-Regulatory expenses include ongoing regulatory compliance obligations and transfer agent services which were similar except for higher filing fees in the first quarter of 2018.
-The increase in the second quarter of 2018 was attributable to its annual and special general meeting held in late June 2018, whereas the other quarters in 2018 are relatively comparable.
+Regulatory expenses include ongoing regulatory compliance obligations and transfer agent services and were similar for comparable periods.
+The increases in the second quarters of each fiscal period were attributable to its annual and special general meetings held in late June.

 Shareholder relations were for attendance at conferences to create awareness of the Company and its Cervantes and Tombstone projects.
 These activities included the participation in various conferences and shareholder events in North America and Europe related to mineral exploration and mining as well as capital markets, and engaging market participants to assist with expanding the public profile of the Company and its projects.
 These activities continued into the nine months ended September 30, 2018.
-This expense slightly decreased in the second quarter of 2018 relative to the first quarter of 2018 as the Vice-President (Investor Relations) reduced his time commitment to the Company.
+This expense slightly decreased in the second quarter of 2018 relative to the first quarter of 2018 as the former Vice-President (Investor Relations) reduced his time commitment to the Company.
 Reduced efforts continued into the third quarter given the stagnancy in the markets for exploration companies and the focus to expend limited funds on exploration activities.
 A slight increase in expenses in the fourth quarter of 2018 was due to site visits to the Tombstone property by technical interested parties.
-For the first quarter of 2019 which is lower than the same quarter in 2018, the Company was more selective in its investor relations activities given the stagnancy of the markets and also focused on preserving its cash resources due to market uncertainties.
+For the first quarter of 2019 which is lower than the same quarter in 2018, the Company was more selective in its investor relations activities given the stagnancy of the markets and also focused on preserving its cash resources due to market uncertainties at that time.
+The Vice-President (Investor Relations) was terminated at the end of May 2019 with severance as the Company needed to preserve its cash resources.
+There were no shareholders relations efforts in the third quarter of 2019.

 Share-based payments were recognized for the vesting provisions for stock options granted in 2017 which continue into the quarters of 2018 during the vesting period resulting in the recognition of share-based payments.
 Forfeitures reduced share based payments in the second quarter of 2018 due to staff departure.
 No stock options were granted in 2018.
 Fewer number of stock options being subject to vesting provisions would reduce share-based payments.
 In February 2019, the Company granted stock options for 200,000 common shares in which 25% will vest on August 19, 2019 and 25% vest every 6 months thereafter.
+Termination of a senior officer and a consultant in the second quarter of 2019 would increase forfeitures and decrease share based payments.
+In July 2019, the Company granted stock options for 1,000,000 common shares with an exercise price of \$0.12 and expiry date of July 3, 2024, in which 20% vest on grant date and 20% vest every 6 months thereafter.
+Given the higher number of stock options being subject to vesting provisions, share based payments were higher in the current quarter than in prior quarters in 2019.

 Interest income is realized from the Company's excess cash which is held in interest bearing investment savings account.
-As cash is expended on working capital needs and exploration programs, quarterly interest will decrease.
+As cash is expended on working capital needs and exploration programs, quarterly interest will commensurately decrease.